Spanish 6.9. “Voseo” vs. “Tuteo”: Use of “Vos” vs “Tú” in Spanish-Speaking Countries

 Buy Now

 In some Spanish-speaking countries, the second-person pronoun “” is not used.
 Instead, the pronoun “vos” is used.
-The use of “vos” as a second-person pronoun is referred to as voseo, as opposed to the use of “,” which is referred to as tuteo.
+In Spanish, the use of “vos” as a second-person pronoun is referred to as voseo, as opposed to the use of “,” which is referred to as tuteo.
 Here, we will learn more about how to use “vos” in Spanish.

 voseo-vs-tuteo-in-spanish-tu-vs-vos